What you’ll practice

 Edges & accents

-Sharpen cast shadow edge; soften turning edge.
-Add reflected light subtly.
+Sharpen the cast shadow edge; soften the turning edge.
+Add reflected light very subtly on the shadow side.

 Temperature tweak

-Warm light / cool shadow (or reverse) with tiny color shifts—not big value jumps.
+Push warm light / cool shadow (or reverse) with tiny color shifts, keeping values consistent.

 Tips